As judge by a panel of one, while sitting on my couch on a dreary winter day, sipping a beverage with my lovely bride next to me.

 Pure romance and affection.

-This was another part of my big birthday, in which Heidi gave me a new lens for my camera, took me to lunch, then we met up with a friend for a cigar.
+This was another part of my big birthday, in which Heidi gave me a new lens for my camera, was was the simplicity the lens gave me with things like rocks.